Efficient Gaussian Process Classification-based Physical-Layer Authentication with Configurable Fingerprints for 6G-Enabled IoT: Proposed Efficient Gaussian Process Classification (EGPC)-based PLA Scheme

+Existing ML-aided PLA approaches are divided into two major classes: supervised and semi-supervised learning-based methods.
+For the former, all fingerprint samples are labeled.
+However, acquiring sufficient labeled fingerprints in real-world wireless systems is often impractical due to attackers' concealment.
+This challenge is exacerbated in RIS systems with dynamic programmable characteristics, where obtaining prior information about attackers becomes even more difficult.
+Conversely, semi-supervised learning schemes involve labeling only a subset of fingerprint samples.
+Yet, the scarcity of prior information poses difficulties in building a dependable and resilient authentication system.
+Specifically, similarities and redundancies in feature patterns among labeled fingerprints not only escalate computational labeling costs but also curtail the PLA model's generalization capability.
+The integration of RISs further alters the fingerprint distribution, necessitating representative samples to effectively train an accurate authentication model.

-As illustrated in Fig. \ref{fig2}, the pool-based active learning usually assumes the availability of a small set of labeled data $\mathcal{L}$ and a large pool of unlabeled data $\mathcal{U}$.
-The learner can pose “queries”, usually in the form of unlabeled samples to be labeled by an “oracle”, such as a human annotator.
-Queries are selected in a greedy manner based on a utility measure that evaluates all unlabeled samples in the pool.
-The pool-based active learning approach has been extensively studied across various problems, such as image classification, video classification, information extraction, and text classification, to name only a few.
+To train a robust PLA model efficiently using a limited number of labeled configurable fingerprint samples, it is crucial to carefully select those samples.
+To achieve this, we employ active learning as our strategy.
+As depicted in Fig. \ref{fig2}, active learning\footnote{The paper primarily focuses on pool-based active learning, which is one of the three major scenarios in active learning.
+The other scenarios include membership query synthesis and stream-based selective sampling.} typically assumes the availability of a small set of labeled data, denoted as $\mathcal{L}$, and a large pool of unlabeled data, denoted as $\mathcal{U}$.
+The learner can submit “queries”, generally in the form of unlabeled samples, to the “oracle” for labeling, such as a human annotator.
+These queries are selected in a greedy manner based on a utility measure that evaluates all unlabeled samples in the pool.
+Active learning approaches have been researched and applied to various problems, including information extraction, video classification, and image classification, among others.